Ryanair lifts profit forecast after post-Olympics boom

-DUBLIN Ryanair, Europe's biggest budget airline, raised its full-year profit forecast after higher fares, lower than expected fuel costs and a surge in demand after the Olympics helped it beat first-half expectations.
+DUBLIN Ryanair (RYA.I), Europe's biggest budget airline, raised its full-year profit forecast after higher fares, lower than expected fuel costs and a surge in demand after the Olympics helped it beat first-half expectations.

 The Ireland-based airline, waiting to hear whether EU regulators will approve its takeover of domestic peer Aer Lingus AERL.I, also said on Monday it was benefiting from the demise of European rivals such as Spanair and Hungarian firm Malev.